How to Stop Allergic Reactions Fast with High Vitamin Cod Liver OilUpdated: January 25, 2018 Natural Remedies

 The red spot continued to grow, however, and I became concerned that I was perhaps having some sort of an allergic reaction to the wasp sting.

-I took 2 full tsp which is approximately 6000 IU of Vitamin D bound together in a whole foods based, synergistic package with the other fat soluble vitamins A, E, and K2 along with unadulterated omega 3 fatty acids.
+I took 2 full tsp which is approximately 6000 IU of Vitamin D bound together in a whole foods based, synergistic package with the other fat soluble vitamins A, E, and Vitamin K2 along with unadulterated omega 3 fatty acids.
 Before you race off to the healthfood store to buy cod liver oil, however, be advised that nearly every single cod liver oil brand on the market contains little Vitamin D and of the ones that do have a decent dose of D, it is usually synthetic – added after the violent processing destroys the natural version!

-Vitamin D taken as fermented cod liver oil, completely unheated and gently purified, is much more effective than taking it in isolation as our bodies are designed to take in nutrients as food, not pills or drops.
+Vitamin D taken as raw cod liver oil, completely unheated and gently purified, is much more effective than taking it in isolation as our bodies are designed to take in nutrients as food, not pills or drops.
 Taking nutrients in isolation can cause imbalances and should be avoided unless under the care of a physician who is using them therapeutically for short periods of time to correct a severe deficiency.

-Of course, fermented cod liver oil does not take the place of an epipen.
+Of course, cod liver oil does not take the place of an epipen.
 If you have a life threatening allergic reactions to insect bites, make sure you continue with the proper medication if the situation warrants.

 Sarah, The Healthy Home Economist